YanzhaoW/Neuland_sim/README.md

-## How to download this repository
-Run following command in your terminal:
+To download this repository, run following command in your terminal:
 ```text
 git clone https://github.com/YanzhaoW/Neuland_sim.git
 ```

-## How to run R3BRoot macros
 NOTE: To continue the following steps, access to GSI servers is required.

-### step 1:
+## How to run R3BRoot Macro
+### Configuration  and installation

-Log in to a GSI analysis server (`lxlandana01` or `lxlandana02`) with your own account and run the following command:
+1. Log in to a GSI analysis server (`lxlandana01` or `lxlandana02`) with your own account and run the following command:
 ```shell
 source /u/land/fake_cvmfs/sourceme.sh
 ```
 The command above cannot work in other GSI servers, such as the server you log in to just using `ssh username@lx-pool.gsi.de`.

-### step 2:
-Choose any folder and inside it download R3BRoot with
+2. Choose any folder and inside it download R3BRoot with
 ```shell
 git clone https://github.com/R3BRootGroup/R3BRoot.git
 cd R3BRoot